October 17 & 18, 2014

 Register early and let us know if you are interested in the possibility of staying in a local dancer’s home.
 Information on other local accommodations is available from VisitSyracuse.org

 About “Phylla Mae”

 Phylla Mae was the “nom de dance” of Phyllis Antos — the name she always put on buttons or nametags at the many dance events she attended.
 Phyllis was one of the organizers who got our fall dance weekend off the ground in its first two years.
-After she was killed in a head-on collision on her way home from a clogging team rehearsal, our Board voted unanimously to name the weekend that she loved so much and worked so hard on for her.
+After she was killed in a head-on collision on her way home from a clogging team rehearsal, our Board voted unanimously to name the weekend after her, since she loved it so much and worked so hard on it.
 Phyllis’s favorite contra dance was Delphiniums and Daisies by Tanya Rotenberg, and we often find a way to include it in the weekend.